 The efficacy of tirzepatide for the treatment of moderate to severe OSA in patients with obesity was not impacted by age, sex, ethnicity, baseline BMI, or baseline OSA severity.

+The efficacy of tirzepatide for the treatment of HFpEF in patients with obesity was not impacted by age, gender, race, ethnicity, region, or by baseline BMI, NYHA class, NT-proBNP levels, renal function, use of SGLT2i, and presence or absence of T2DM.

 Paediatric population